FERS 0.1.0

 Calculates the jittered start time and fractional delay from a phase noise sample.

-Applies continuous-wave interference to a time window.
+Applies streaming interference to a time window.

 void applyPulsedInterference (std::vector< ComplexType > &iq_buffer, const std::vector< std::unique_ptr< serial::Response > > &interference_log)